Skip to main content

 • Viral illnesses, like the flu

 Researchers also note that childhood asthma may reactivate in some adults.
-In some cases, children stop having asthma symptoms as they get older.
+In some cases, children stop having asthma symptoms as they grow older.
 People often say they “grew out” of their asthma.
 But sometimes, those asthma symptoms come back later in life.
-Some adults may not remember they had asthma as children, so they think their asthma symptoms are new, when it's a return of their old asthma symptoms.
+Some adults may not remember having asthma as children.
+So, when symptoms return, they may think it’s new asthma, when it’s actually a return of their old asthma symptoms.

 What are the symptoms of asthma in adults?